 Heroic made history on Sunday, October 13, by becoming the first South American team to win an international LAN tournament in Dota 2.

-The Norwegian organization, featuring a South American roster, claimed victory and the top prize of $300,000 at PGL Wallachia Season 2 after defeating Team Falcons with a decisive 3-1 scoreline in the Grand Finals.
+The Norwegian organization, featuring a South American roster, claimed victory and a top prize of $300,000 at PGL Wallachia Season 2 after defeating Team Falcons with a decisive 3-1 scoreline in the Grand Finals.

 Debut at the first international LAN tournament of the year – “The International 2024” in Copenhagen, Heroic roster, made up of seasoned players from iconic South American teams like beastcoast, Hokori, and Keys Stars, proved to be one of the best ever from the region.